KDE/documentation-docs-kdenlive-org/user_interface/menu/view_menu.rst

 Load Layout
 -----------

 This function lets you switch to a previously saved custom workspace layout.
-More details are available in the :ref:`workspace_layouts` section of this documentation.
+More details are available in the :ref:`ui-workspace_layouts` section of this documentation.

 .. figure:: /images/user_interface/menu_reference/kdenlive_load_layout01.webp
   :align: left